BrentLab/NET-evaluation/README.md

 ```
 # II.
 The more advanced, by installing all dependencies
 ## 1. Install required packages
-- Install anaconda3 and create environment and call it np3.
+- Install anaconda3 and create environment and call it <i>neteval</i>.
 Refer to anaconda [website](https://docs.anaconda.com/anaconda/install/) on how to install anaconda
-- The list of libraries requiered for np3 are in [fill in the url]
+- Install python3.6 and pandas within the environment <i>neteval</i>
 - For GO analysis, GO-Term-Finder v0.86 has to be install it
 - For running the binding command outside the singularity container: